 The employee representative is also paid a corresponding meeting fee for attending meetings.

-According to the Finnish Companies Act, the Annual General Meeting of Shareholders decides on the fees payable to the members of the company’s Board of Directors and Supervisory Board.
+According to the Finnish Companies Act, the Annual General Meeting of Shareholders decides on the fees payable to the members of the company’s Board of Directors.

 Remuneration and contractual arrangements of the President and CEO, and acting CEO